hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

 	- symbol = symbol of the token to exchange

-	- quantity = quantity of STEEMP to sell
+	- quantity = remaining quantity of tokens to sell

-	- price = price (token/STEEMP)
+	- price = price (STEEMP/token)